How to Assemble Great Virtual Teams for Remote Work

 Fear #4: Loss of Culture

-Culture is intangible, therefore difficult to define - yet it remains one of the most steadfast indicators of company success.
-Your first step is to define it in some meaningful way and share this vision with your employees.
+Culture is intangible, therefore difficult to define – yet it remains one of the most steadfast indicators of company success.
+Your first step is to define it in sounds

 For example, do you “ship early and often” or take the time to make sure every single component of your product is perfect before you release it?